Poisson Reduction: An example

-In this simple case it is clear that $\{a,b\}$ are global coordinates on $G^*$.
-We analyze the orbits of the dressing action of $G$ on $G^*$ for this example.
+In this section we discuss a concrete example of Poisson reduction.
+Consider the Lie bialgebra $\mathfrak{g}=ax+b$ discussed in Example (\ref{ex: 1}).
+The Poisson tensor on the dual Poisson Lie group $G^*$ is given, in the coordinates $(s,t)$ introduced in the matrix representation, by

-Remember that the dressing orbits $\mathcal{O}_x$ through a point $x\in G^*$ are the same as the symplectic leaves, hence it is clear that they are generated by the equation $b=0$.
-The symplectic foliation of the manifold $G^*$ is now given by two open orbit, determined by the conditions $b>0$ and $b<0$ respectively, and a closed orbit given by $b=0$ and $a\in\mathbb{R}$.
+It is clear that $(s,t)$ are global coordinates on $G^*$.
+First, we need to study the orbits of the dressing action.
+Remember that the dressing orbits $\mathcal{O}_u$ through a point $u\in G^*$ are the same as the symplectic leaves, hence it is clear that they are determined by the equation $t=0$.
+The symplectic foliation of the manifold $G^*$ in this case is given by two open orbits, determined by the conditions $t>0$ and $t<0$ respectively, and a closed orbit given by $t=0$ and $a\in\mathbb{R}^+$.